2025–26 Maryland Eastern Shore Hawks men's basketball team

-The 2025–26 Maryland Eastern Shore Hawks men's basketball team represents the University of Maryland Eastern Shore during the 2025–26 NCAA Division I men's basketball season.
-The Hawks, led by second-year head coach Cleo Hill Jr., play their home games at the Hytche Athletic Center in Princess Anne, Maryland as members of the Mid-Eastern Athletic Conference.
+The 2025–26 Maryland Eastern Shore Hawks men's basketball team represented the University of Maryland Eastern Shore during the 2025–26 NCAA Division I men's basketball season.
+The Hawks, led by second-year head coach Cleo Hill Jr., played their home games at the Hytche Athletic Center in Princess Anne, Maryland as members of the Mid-Eastern Athletic Conference.

 Previous season

 The Hawks finished the 2024–25 season 6–25, 2–12 in MEAC play, to finish in eighth place.
 They were defeated by Norfolk State in the quarterfinals of the MEAC tournament.

+Preseason

+On October 8, 2025, the MEAC released their preseason polls.
+Maryland Eastern Shore was picked to finish seventh in the conference.